PurdueCAM2Project/SE4ML/sphinx-book/source/software/chapter_python.rst

 ''''''''''''''''''''''''''''''''''''

 The string module provides a number of useful functions and constants.
-In Python2, functions from the string module were made into methods of string objects. `See Most Important String Functions and Methods. <chap2.html#33427>`__ shows the most useful of these functions and methods.
+In Python, functions from the string module were made into methods of string objects. `See Most Important String Functions and Methods. <chap2.html#33427>`__ shows the most useful of these functions and methods.